algorand/go-algorand/data/transactions/logic/README_in.md

 Smart contracts have limits on the amount of blockchain state they may examine.
-Opcodes may only access blockchain resources such as Accounts, Assets, and contract state if the given resource is _available_.
+Opcodes may only access blockchain resources such as Accounts, Assets, Boxes, and contract state if the given resource is _available_.

  * A resource in the "foreign array" fields of the ApplicationCall